kaleabmelkie/meseret/README.md

 - MongoDB connection and [Mongoose](https://www.npmjs.com/package/mongoose) models.
 - A `ModelFactory` for type enabled Mongoose schema paths, methods and statics, -- bringing type-support (and IDE auto-complete) to the data schema.
+- GridFS support to store small and large files in MongoDB.

 __WebSocket Support:__